admsht/cs451-team-project/sprint-reports/sprint-report-3.md

 ## Retrospective Summary
 Here's what went well:
-  * Fully implemented room booking and approval system
+  * Fully implemented room booking and approval system, as well as the repair request system
   * Successfully configured our frontend to the database
   * Good team coordination